Robird/roslyn-garage/docs/Appendix Additional Delimiter Examples.md

 > *This appendix expands on the manifesto’s examples.
 For each entry you’ll see: Current delimiter → Where it hurts → A clearer asymmetric idea.*

+> *Note: The "Clearer" solutions presented below are primarily illustrative of the benefits of asymmetric delimitation.
+They are intended to spark thought and discussion rather than serve as definitive or immediately adoptable proposals for each specific language or format.*

 ---

 #### 1 · General‑Purpose Programming Languages